 White-Labeling: This was a deciding factor for Captain Notepad.
 Our white-labeling capabilities allow you to make the proofing process your own and give your approvers a curated experience.
 You have the ability to upload your company logo so that it displays on all review screens and emails sent from Ashore.
 By integrating your email, you ensure that all emails sent to customers come from your branded email address.
 You can even create a custom domain with your own website and white-label any review links created in Ashore.

 Automated Reminders: According to Captain Notepad, reminders have been critical to their approval process.
 Ashore gives users the ability to customize automated reminders down to the day and time.
 You can select account-wide default reminder settings, or specify an approver’s unique schedule.
 For reminder emails, email template variables give you the ability to automatically customize any message with specific information including an approver’s name, the proof’s name and more.

 Checklists: Ashore’s checklist feature has helped Captain Notepad improve the quality of the decisions customers provide by ensuring they’ve sufficiently reviewed every aspect of a proof.
 Creating checklists adds requirements to each proof that approvers must acknowledge before giving their approval.

 Captain Notepad is just one of Ashore’s thousands of users who have seen their productivity improved and their approval rates boosted.
 We’ve seen approval rates increase by an average of 50% for Ashore users, all by making it easier and faster to receive higher-quality feedback from customers.
 Of course, everyone will take advantage of Ashore and it’s myriad of capabilities a bit differently, and everyone will have their favorite tools of the trade.
 Perhaps you’ll love review links, or the audit timeline or all the possibilities available to you with our Zapier integration.

-Start your 14-day free trial today to experience our proofing software firsthand.
+Sign up for free today to experience our proofing software firsthand.